 This week’s cover shows the Valhalla, a ship-rigged yacht built in 1892 at Leith for a private owner.
 She had a Thames measurement tonnage of 1490 and a gross tonnage of 1197.
 Her length was 239 ft 7 in, her beam 37 ft 2 in and depth 20 ft 8 in.
 After the war of 1914-18 she was sold to French owners and used as a cargo vessel, She foundered in December 1928.

 One of the mightiest and most romantic rivers is the Mississippi.
 The first white man to see this great waterway was the Spanish explorer de Soto in 1542.
-Later, French explorers had the idea of sailing down the Mississippi in the hope that they would discover a new and shorter route to the Pacific and China.
-No regular navigation of the river was undertaken, however, until the middle of the eighteenth century, when the white man began to colonize the river valley.
-The river boats were, of course, almost the only means of transport that these colonists had in the days before railways, as the roads were very primitive.
 It is the steamboat, however, that one really associates with the Mississippi, and navigation on the river reached its peak towards the middle of the nineteenth century.
 The Mississippi boat was akin to the river steamers of other parts of the world, yet had differences and peculiarities of her own.
 The romance of the Mississippi steamboats and show boats is not perhaps as great as it was, but hundreds of squat and elaborately decorated paddle steamers still ply on the muddy waters of the mighty river.
-This chapter is by C Hamilton Ellis and is the tenth article in the series on World Waterways.

 ON A QUIET REACH of the Mississippi the paddles of the stern-wheelers cut through almost still water when reversing.
 The vessel in the picture is the Amy Hewes, 85 tons gross, built in 1903 at Franklin, Louisiana.
 She is 115 feet long, with a beam of 25 feet and a depth of 3 ft 3 in.
 Her engines develop 228 horse-power.

 Modern scientific methods have revealed that the greatest depth of the sea far exceeds the height o the world’s highest mountain.
 From the middle depths, in regions of perpetual night, strange luminous fish and other creatures are brought to light.
-In this chapter David Masters describes some of the wonderful specimens of fish that are brought up from the ocean depths.
-He deals with the discoveries made in the two years’ voyage of the Danish surveying expedition under Professor Johann Schmidt in the Dana.
-This began in 1920 [sic].
-Four years later the New York Zoological Society specially equipped the steamer Arcturus for a cruise to West Indian waters and to the Galapagos Islands on the Pacific side of the Panama Canal.
-Not only did this expedition discover a large number of hitherto unknown species of fish, but also it was able to add considerably to the scientific knowledge of the Humboldt Current.
-This current sweeps up from the Antarctic to the northern Pacific coast of South America.
-On board the Arcturus were Dr William Beebe and Otis Barton, inventor of the famous bathysphere.
-In this steel globe Dr Beebe descended to the record depth of 3,028 feet, and many of the fish he saw were of types never caught in deep-sea dredges.
+In this chapter, some of the wonderful specimens of fish that are brought up from the ocean depths are described, including the discoveries made in the two years’ voyage of the Danish surveying expedition under Professor Johann Schmidt in the Dana.

 DOWN RIVER AT FULL SPEED.
 From Pittsburgh, Pennsylvania, river steamers and tugs ply down the River Ohio to Cairo, Illinois, where the river flows into the Mississippi.
 The steamer illustrated is the Fred Hartweg, typical of the extravagantly decorated steamers that are becoming fewer and fewer with the advent of modern craft.